 You have a stronger chance of being approved for an increase if you’ve made at least your last five consecutive payments on time.
 Falling behind on your payments or going over your credit limit will most likely get you a denial.

-It is not certain whether Amex will do a hard inquiry or not does not do a hard inquiry for credit line increase requests.
-That means asking for one won’t might cause a temporary dip in your credit score.
+It is not certain whether Amex will do a hard inquiry or not for credit line increase requests.
+That means asking for one might cause a temporary dip in your credit score.

 There’s no guarantee you’ll get an American Express credit limit increase, but it doesn’t hurt to ask.
 So long as you don’t use a higher limit to overspend, asking for one can be an easy way to improve your credit score.
 After all, spending the same amount of money with a higher limit means a lower credit utilization ratio.